Verona and the Reggio Emilia Province of Italy

 Verona

-Verona, the town of Shakespeare, romance and Romeo & Juliette.
+Verona, the town of Shakespeare, romance, Romeo & Juliette and therefore the Juliette balcony.
 My first visit to Verona was during my school trip over 20 years ago and later with my sister.
 It is a beautiful medieval town with lots of streets to explore.
 Whether it is for shopping or dining, I love coming here.

 The 1st century Roman Verona Arena stands old but grand in the middle of the city and the Juliette Balcony is definitely a must.
 That said, clearly everybody else thought so because this area was packed with tourists.
 And that during low season.